jhudsl/tidyversecourse/docs/05-prediction.md

 Alternatively you could create a [custom step function](https://recipes.tidymodels.org/articles/Custom_Steps.html){target="_blank"} to do this and add this to your recipe, but that is beyond the scope of this case study.

-We will need to repeat all the steps (splitting the data, pre-processing, etc) as the levels of our variables have now changed.
+We will need to repeat all the steps (splitting the data, preprocessing, etc) as the levels of our variables have now changed.

 While we are doing this, we might also have this issue for `county`.